SteadyDAO/Steady-Factory/Readme.md

 </p>

-At the base a contract that splits a token based on the latest chainlink price into 2 tokens, one token will be the same as the original token and will hold all of its properties.
+At the base a contract that splits a token based on the latest chainlink price into 2 preset erc20 tokens.

-Another is based on the current USD value of that token.
+The original alloy token - Chyme - The DAO has to approve and add a fee basis for different tokens.
+Steady - A stable token that is common to the entire system and represents $1 at the time of split.
+Elixir - This is an NFT token that represents all the original properties of the token as attributes.

+A minimum of $10000 is required to create a new chyme split.

 The equation that we use is
 if K denotes the original token amount,